semir-t/msut/README.md

 After this, restart the geany and in the left bottom corner you should see the tab **Terminal**.

 3. Clone the [GitHub repository](https://github.com/semir-t/msut).
-4. Download the file and extract it to the cloned github repository.
-5. Copy the udev rules by executing following command
+4. Copy the udev rules by executing following command
 ```
 sudo cp docs/49-stlinkv2.rules /etc/udev/rules.d/
 ```
 ```
 udevadm control --reload-rules && udevadm trigger
 ```
-6. Change the directory to examples/LAB01/blink-soft-circle/ and runk the following command
+5. Change the directory to examples/LAB01/blink-soft-circle/ and runk the following command
 ```
 make
 ```